Whether it’s a soiree, or an afternoon with family and friends, here is Goodfellows At Home ultimate guide to throwing a celebration.

 “We served oysters and steak on Notos square trays, which are a great shape for this type of sharing food.
 We dotted Notos bowls around the table, filled with dips, nuts and crisps – these are just the right size for nibbles.
 We love the Notos range because you can literally chuck it all together and it looks fantastic – it was designed for exactly this purpose; to be mix and matched.
 Available in cream or black and featuring a sandy textured edge, these are definitely a new favourite for tapas.”

-Add a splash of colour using Riviera, the leaf-shape pates are a real talking point and will instantly liven up the table.
+Add a splash of colour using Riviera, the leaf-shaped pates are a real talking point and will instantly liven up the table.
 “They were perfect for our octopus carpaccio and sun-dried tomatoes,” says Valda.
 “A little foodie hint – drizzle the octopus with olive oil mixed with garlic cloves, it is just delightful.

 “For water and soft drinks, we used Lisa glasses in Amber and Green, which really complemented the whole theme of the table, not only the colour but their organic shape too.